Friday, October 14, 2022

 Authenticity.
 Enthusiasm.
 Creativity.
 You may not be able to order these qualities off a menu, but they’re at the root of what’s going on in restaurants across Spartanburg, South Carolina.
 From global culinary traditions to reinterpreted Southern classics to genuine surprises, a mouthwatering range of flavors is being dished up at these independent restaurants that are hottest right now.
 The best news: Spartanburg’s burgeoning dining scene shows no signs of slowing down.
 Ready your taste buds.

 Cribb’s Kitchen is at once a casual place to grab a burger and a beer as well as where to find chef-driven creations like pork belly confit alongside handcrafted cocktails.
 Vibrant energy warms this hotspot best-known for its annual burger cook off, with the winning burgers landing on the menu.
 Chef William Cribb, who was named a South Carolina Chef Ambassador in 2017 (a program that recognizes four of the state’s leading chefs each year), showcases fresh, seasonal and sustainable ingredients in upscale dishes with South Carolina roots, from boiled peanuts to shrimp and crispy oysters with grits.
 Chef Cribb is on fire!
-He’s also the creative spark behind the wildly popular Willy Taco, a cantina with a fiesta vibe, and the highly-anticipated The Kennedy, which will offer refined plates and cocktails and is set to open this summer.
+He’s also the creative spark behind the wildly popular Willy Taco, a cantina with a fiesta vibe, and The Kennedy, with its small plates, craft cocktails and Art-Deco inspired restaurant.